Silk Spectre: 2010s

 The 2012 miniseries Before Watchmen: Silk Spectre revealed that Laurie got her start as a super-hero being trained by her mother to continue the family legacy, before running away from home at the age of 16 and relocating to San Francisco with her boyfriend.

 In the 2018 miniseries Doomsday Clock, it is revealed that seven years after the events of Watchmen, "Sam and Sandra Hollis" have a daughter together.
 They also adopt Clark, the son of two costumed villains, Mime and Marionette.
 After jailing the pair following an aborted bank robbery, Dr. Manhattan noted that Marionette was pregnant.
 He sensed that the child had a bright future ahead of him.
 In order to preserve that future, he took the boy as an infant following his birth in a prison hospital.
 Dr. Manhattan named him Clark (after Superman), raised him nearly to his teen years, and after bequeathing Clark his powers and infusing his life force into the planet, brought Clark to the Hollises to raise.

 Powers and abilities

-Both Silk Spectres are expert gymnasts and are experts at hand-to-hand combat.
+Both Silk Spectres have no real superpowers, and are instead expert gymnasts and are experts at hand-to-hand combat.